Florida man indicted for bribery in case tied to JPMorgan hacking

 Prosecutors said beginning in 2013, Anthony Murgio operated Coin.mx, which exchanged millions of dollars of the virtual currency bitcoin for customers, while Lebedev supervised computer programming functions for the exchange.

-To evade scrutiny of Coin.mx, the Murgios and Lebedev in 2014 acquired control of Helping Other People Excel Federal Credit Union of Jackson, New Jersey, by paying $150,000 in bribes to Gross, its chairman, the indictment said.
+To evade scrutiny of Coin.mx, the Murgios and Lebedev in 2014 acquired control of Helping Other People Excel Federal Credit Union of Jackson, New Jersey, by paying $150,000 in bribes to Trevon Gross, a pastor who was its chairman, the indictment said.

 Anthony Murgio, Lebedev and Gross have previously pled not guilty to the charges against them.
 They are scheduled to face trial on Oct.
 31.

 Extradition proceedings in Israel against Shalon and Orenstein remain pending.
-Aaron remains at large and was believed by the FBI as of November to be in Eastern Europe.
+Aaron remains at large and was believed by the FBI, as of November when he was indicted, to be in Eastern Europe.